jordin513/iCodeFit/README.md

 FROM RUNNABLE JAR
+Go to our Google Drive
+Click on Final Deliverables Folder
-Download from our google drive to your desktop double click
+Right click on jar folder and Download from our google drive to your desktop double click on the runnable jar folder